iamkirankumaryadav/Library/Data Science/Missing Data.md

 It is **Better** to Keep Data than to `Drop` it, Removing Data may lead to `Loss` of **Important Information**.

-If One Data in Observation is Missing other Values in the Observations may be Important.
+If One Value in Observation is Missing other Values in the Observations may be Important.

 <h3 name="impute"> 2.
 Impute ( fillna( ) )</h3>